Odisha to identify more locations for nature & eco-tourism | Law-Order

 The chief secretary asked the district collectors to identify locations for setting up year-round eco-retreat sites, nature camps, day destinations, river cruise, boating, jungle safari, wildlife sighting towers, and other such activities.

-''Selection of the appropriate site for nature tourism is very crucial for taking it to the next level,'' Mohapatrasaid and assigned Tourism secretary V K Dev and Chairman and managing Director IDCO SK Singh to verify the identified locations and evaluate their potential for development toyear-around tourist destinations.
+''Selection of the appropriate site for nature tourism very crucial for taking it to the next level,'' Mohapatrasaid and assigned Tourism secretary V K Dev and Chairman and managing Director IDCO, SK Singh, to verify the identified locations and evaluate their potential for development toyear-round tourist destinations.

 Nature tourism is no more an international tourist activity, the chief secretary said, adding that now more domestic tourists are visiting the nature camps in Odisha.